-Royalty rates, the agreed upon percentage of gross or net revenues derived from the use of an asset, are among the most puzzling financial figures in brand licensing.
-Calculated based on an understanding of current and forecasted market conditions, royalty rates are a key indicator of an IP’s overall profitability and a concept that, if calculated properly, can give a brand owner unique insight into the strengths and weaknesses of their program.
-Below, we break down royalty rates and the factors that influence them, to help you find the rate that works for your business.
+Royalty revenue, the agreed-upon percentage of gross or net revenues derived from the use of an asset, are among the most puzzling financial figures in brand licensing.
+The royalty rate is set based on an understanding of current and forecasted market conditions, royalty rates are a key indicator of an IP’s overall profitability and a concept that, if calculated properly, can give a brand owner unique insight into their program.

-In most cases, the royalty rate is a reflection of the core IP’s strength.
+In most cases, the royalty revenue is a reflection of the core IP’s strength.
 For example, the royalties for a certain popular cartoon mouse brand might be higher than those of a new, independent, animated character brand.
 However, a new popular video game title with a cult following might fetch more overall.
-Royalty rates should be calculated case by case and determined based on the retail price of the product multiplied it by your royalty percentage.
+Royalty revenue should be calculated sales multiplied by your royalty percentage.

 Category standards include*: